Morgan Stanley vs. Fidelity, Vanguard, and Schwab: Highlights

 Banking

-Schwab and Morgan Stanley both own banks.
-These banks have checking and savings accounts that generally pay less interest than Vanguard’s cash account, but they do come with more extras, such as checks and debit cards.
-Morgan Stanley, unlike Schwab, also has hybrid accounts that combine banking and brokerage features with worldwide ATM fee refunds and no foreign exchange fees.
-These accounts charge monthly fees, though.
+Schwab and Morgan Stanley actually operate their own banks.
+These deliver checking and savings accounts with lower interest rates than Vanguard’s cash account, although they have more perks, such as checkwriting and debit cards.
+Morgan Stanley, but not Schwab, also offers hybrid bank-brokerage accounts that combine investing capability with a long list of perks, such as no foreign transaction fees and unlimited ATM fee rebates worldwide.
+There are monthly fees for these accounts, however.

 Winner: Another three-way draw